 On special order a wetback model can be supplied.
-This unit acts as a hot water booster, producing about 2.5kW.
+This unit acts as a hot water booster, producing about 1kW.
 The wetback sits in the firebox.
 The inlet and outlet are at the fire back and require standard 25mm pipe connections to the threaded brass pipe of the wetback.
-Inlet and outlet pipes are at the same height permitting flow of water in either direction but need to be correctly connected by the plumber.
+Inlet and outlet pipes are at the same height permitting flow of water in either direction, but need to be correctly connected by the plumber.
+Note: Not all fires have the provision for a wetback.